-In fact, pharmaceutical exporters to Iran were hit the hardest when Tejaret, the third-largest bank in Iran, was blacklisted, given that it was the last legal route for financial transactions in the country.
+Pharmaceutical exporters to Iran were hit hard when Tejaret, the third-largest bank in Iran, was blacklisted, given that it was the last legal route for financial transactions in the country.
 Since then, drugmakers have been able to trade with Iran under humanitarian licences but they have been unable to receive payments or repatriate their earnings.
-Representatives from Merck & Co and Pfizer have reported problems extracting money from the country but have reiterated their commitment to supplying drugs.
-Nevertheless, BMI's data indicate that the US exposure to the Iranian pharmaceutical market is relatively small in comparison to the exposure by Western European countries.
+Representatives from Merck & Co and Pfizer reported problems extracting money from the country but reiterated their commitment to supplying drugs.
+Nevertheless, BMI's data indicates that the US' exposure to the Iranian pharmaceutical market is relatively small in comparison to the exposure by Western European countries.